iantar1/Philosophers/README.md

-what is thread:
+✅what is thread:
 	->
-what is deadlock:
+✅what is deadlock:
+	:when two or more thread are unable to proceed because each is waiting for the other to release a resource or take some other action.
-what is the deffrent between thread and processe what is semaphore what is defrent between semaphore and mutex what is atomic operation
+✅what is the deffrent between thread and processe what is semaphore what is defrent between semaphore and mutex what is atomic operation